 The first change I made was to switch to threading.
 I will never go back to waxing.
 Threading has perfected my brow shape which I always struggled with.
 I have never been dissatisfied walking out after my threading.
 I’ve found it to be extremely consistent and it’s actually cheaper (which is just an added bonus as I would still go if it was more expensive).

-The second change I made was the products I was using on them.
+The second change I made was the product.
 I initially started with a brow pomade which I did enjoy but found it was far too easy to go overboard which I have a tendency to do.

 Some like to clean up around the brow with concealer, I personally am too lazy for that day to day and am happy with it looking a little more messy for a more natural look rather than carved out perfection (although I also enjoy this).

 I hope you’ve found this helpful and try some new things with your brows.
-They can make a world of difference!
+They can make all the difference!